New tax that will make air conditioning more expensive

 - air conditioning for tourism vehicles: 0,600 kilograms per vehicle.

-- air conditioning for vans, trucks and forklifts: 1 kilogram per vehicle.
+- air conditioning for vans, trucks and forklift trucks: 1 kilogram per vehicle.

 - air conditioning for caravans, motorhomes and special vehicles: 2 kilograms per vehicle.